vushangiri/profile/README.md

 Welcome to my self-hosted projects portfolio! 🎉
 I’ve built several applications, each showcasing my skills in **backend, frontend, and full-stack development**.
 Check them out below! 👇

+[I have hosted most of these apps using ngrok and are running on the development environment.
+So user confirmation may be required for accessing the site.
+For apps with image recognition, if processing fails try with different images with clear face.]

 ---

 ## 🗂 Project List